-On Booksellers' Night, a number of used/antiquarian booksellers in town remain open until at least 8 PM for the benefit of RBS participants.
+On Booksellers' Night, a number of used/antiquarian booksellers in town remain open until around 8 pm for the benefit of RBS participants.
 As there are also several good places to eat downtown, our hope is that you will combine shop-hopping with dinner and make a night of it.